 “These forms” is the direct object, and it receives the direct action of the verb “fill out”.

-With transitive phrasal verbs, you can choose to divide them or not.
+In short, when it comes to transitive phrasal verbs, you can choose to divide them or not.
 If you’re not sure, don’t worry!
 Just stick to the Golden Rule – if in doubt, don’t divide!

 Divide with a pronoun

-- You must divide if you use a pronoun.
+So, what happens when you use a pronoun?
+Well, you must divide if you use a pronoun.